 Since I’ve written a guidebook to this city, lived there for over five years, run tours there, and explored as much as I could in pursuit of knowing the best things to do in NYC, I want to share the best itinerary for New York City.
 This suggested itinerary can help you organize your trip and ensure you make the most of your visit.

 NOTE: If you do everything on this itinerary, you’re going to be very, very busy.
-Don’t take this itinerary as a manual but more like suggestions.
+Don’t view this itinerary as a manual but more like a list of suggestions.
 If you want to pack it in, you can do it.
 However, don’t rush.
 Meander.
-The itinerary here just groups things together to give you a sense of how days can be optimized but go at your own pace.
+The itinerary here just groups things together to give you a sense of how days can be optimized, but go at your own pace.

 So, without further ado, here is my suggested five-day New York itinerary featuring my favorite things to do in the Big Apple:

 Start your trip off with a walking tour.
 The city is home to dozens of walking tour companies (many of them free) offering tours in every niche possible.
 History, food, booze, TV/film — if you like it, chances are there is a tour revolving around it.
 Walking tours offer a unique look at the city that never sleeps from a local guide who can answer any and all of your questions.
 I always take my friends on at least one when they visit.

 Three of my favorite walking tour companies not to be missed are: